 Travel companies understand this and that is why are providing experience-rich vacations to the millennials.

 Most companies use experience-led marketing to target millennials.
 It is these people who would prefer an experience over a story-less commodity, which is the case with regular products.
-Travel is just one of those industries, which has benefitted from the crucial benchmark that is Experiential Marketing.
+Travel is just one of those industries, which has benefited from the crucial benchmark that is experiential marketing.

 Examples of Experiential Marketing

-Over the years, experiential marketing has made its way into the minds of brightest marketers of the generation.
-What came out were some marketing campaigns, which transformed customer experience:
+Over the years, experiential marketing has made its way into the minds of the brightest marketers of the generation.
+What came out were some marketing campaigns, which transformed the customer experience.